 All proceeds from every IceHogs fundraiser have been poured back into the Rockford community to benefit local charities, kids and families in need.Below is a list of charitable initiatives that the IceHogs currently persue:

 Beginning in 2010, the Rockford IceHogs have hosted an Annual Bowl-a-Thon.
 The event takes place at Cherry Bowl in Rockford and benefits local charities.
 Beneficiaries in the past have been the Sydney Ives Foundation, Huntington's Disease Society of America, and Brovember.
 Fans have an opportunity to bowl with an IceHogs player, coach or staff member at the event while getting autographs and pictures with their favorite IceHogs.
 Each Bowl-a-Thon features raffle prizes, including a premium raffle, and a 50-50 drawing.
-During the first seven Bowl-A-Thon events, over $70,000 has been raised.
+During the first 10 Bowl-A-Thon events, nearly $100,000 has been raised.

 Jr. IceHogs Youth Hockey Program